livingstonex/healing_quotes/README.md

 # Healing Quotes

 A Flutter project for using words to healing broken people and the struggling soul.
+Entire design, takes the minimalist design approach.

 ## Getting Started
 Not for public Use, Thank you!